IBM/ubiquity-k8s/ibm-spectrum-scale.md

 ```

 ### Create a Pod with an Ubiquity volume
-The creation of a Pod/Deployment causes the FlexVolume to:
-* Create a symbolic link /var/lib/kubelet/pods/[POD-ID]/volumes/ibm~ubiquity-k8s-flex/[PVC-ID] -> [fileset linkpath]
+The creation of a Pod/Deployment causes the FlexVolume to create a symbolic link /var/lib/kubelet/pods/[POD-ID]/volumes/ibm~ubiquity-k8s-flex/[PVC-ID] -> [fileset linkpath]

 For example, to create a Pod `pod1` that uses the PVC `pvc1` that was already created:
 ```bash